kammitama5/kammitama5.github.io/_posts/2021-02-25-Thursday-February-25th.md

   training and the mindset that is a result of not encouraging creative problem-solving, or an openness to solve complex problems.
 I've been thinking deeply about this, and wonder why I often don't believe in this ideology.
 I've come up with a few explanations
 - I moved away from this in undergrad, deliberately choosing a field that was based on an expectation of being both technical and creative.
 I also came from a region where we are not given the privilege of the expectation of just doing *one* thing.
-Often, someone seems a need or a skillset that is lacking, learns as best they can, and gives it a shot.
+Often, someone sees a need or a skillset that is lacking, learns as best they can, and gives it a shot.
 When I worked in the video industry in my country of birth, there was no such thing as a "set electrician".
 They hired someone who was an actual electrician, figuring out that he already liked the job and since it was a budding new industry, they might as well give him a shot
   (he was more than qualified anyways).
 Additionally, I stuck to fields that encouraged that kind of openness; the kind of field where someone would need help,